SCOR Golf 4161 Wedges – The Ultimate Game Changer

 But not only with the SCOR wedges but with any wedge.
 SCOR did something that I found to be very informative and incredibly helpful in helping you get your wedge distances locked in.
 A booklet that you can download is available on their site (with an email subscription) that takes you to step by step through the process of getting your distances locked in for all of your wedges.
 I can tell you it works.
 I spent a good three days at the range dialing in my clubs before I went out and played with them the first time and that takes me back to my first paragraph in this post.

 So what is it that now gets me more excited than dropping that lengthy putt to save par on a hole, or smashing a 300-yard drive dead center down a fairway?
 Can you guess?

-Here’s the scenario; I’m playing a short par 4, I hit my drive 260 yards to the right side of the fairway, and I have 98 yards to the pin.
-I walk over to my bag and grab my 52° without hesitation because I know that my 52° with my standard grip and the club face square is my 102-yard club.
-I take aim at my target and address the ball, this time though I lower my grip on the shaft one inch, taking 4 yards off the club.
+I’m playing a short par 4, I hit my drive 260 yards to the right side of the fairway, and I have 98 yards to the pin.
+I walk over to my bag and grab my 52° without hesitation because I know that my 52° with my standard grip and the clubface square is my 102-yard club.
+From there I aim at my target and address the ball, this time though I lower my grip on the shaft one inch, taking 4 yards off the club.
 I swing and stick that son of a bitch pin high within 4 feet!
-That is an amazing feeling, and lately, it’s been happening a lot more often!
+That is a fantastic feeling, and lately, it’s been happening a lot more often!

-What has changed so much for me is when I’m within 120 yards I no longer debate over what I need to do.
+What has changed so much for me is when I’m within 120 yards it’s no longer a debate.
 I grab my club and go.
 Same swing every club, bam!
-It has without a doubt (besides taking the lessons from Dustin) been the single most significant change to my game since starting back up in 2009.
+It has without a doubt (besides taking the lessons from Dustin) been the single most significant change to my game since 2009.

 That’s a bold statement and if you’ve read this blog for a while or from the beginning you know I’ve done A LOT to try to improve my game.
 This change in my approach to the short game, thanks to Mr. Koehler and his wedges, is by far the most dramatic change I have made.